Coronavirus pandemic breeds Washington lobbying boom

 The surge in lobbying provided another potent example of the power and sway Washington’s permanent influence industry can hold during times of crisis.

 Federal disclosures show medical supply manufacturers hired lobbyists to promote products.
-Other companies have hired lobbyists as they seek to use the pandemic to justify regulatory changes or just to understand how the outbreak affects their bottom lines.
+Other companies have hired lobbyists as they seek to use the pandemic to justify regulatory changes or understand how the outbreak affects their bottom lines.

 Then there’s the union representing the U.S Park Police, a federal law enforcement agency.
 It hired a lobbyist to communicate with other federal officials after officers struggled to get their agency bosses to recognize the danger posed by keeping open national parks in dense urban areas.

 Gary Gallant, the lobbyist they retained, said Park Police officers were concerned their well-being and the health of park visitors were “being placed in unnecessary risk, and social distancing was nearly impossible to enforce.”
-He said the union wanted to be connected with elected officials in Washington who might be able to get the National Park Service to get the parks closed as soon as possible.
+He said the union wanted to be connected with elected officials in Washington who might be able to get the National Park Service to get the parks closed.

 Lee Weingart, the founder of the firm the LNE Group, said he was hired to help drum up business for a New York-based manufacturer On the Right Track Systems Inc., which makes quick-change hospital curtains.

-“Our goal really is to find those pockets of money made available by Congress and help connect (clients) to potential funding,” Weingart said.
+“Our goal really is to find those pockets of money made available by Congress,” Weingart said.

-Even manufacturing conglomerate 3M — the company that has been the subject of scorn from President Donald Trump as it tries to meet the relentless demand for hard-to-find face masks and other gear used by medical workers — stated in a filing that it wants the government to address regulations and laws “related to manufacturing of respirators and liability protection during health emergencies.”
+Even manufacturing conglomerate 3M — the company that has been the subject of scorn from President Donald Trump as it tries to meet the relentless demand for face masks — stated in a filing that it wants the government to address regulations and laws “related to manufacturing of respirators and liability protection during health emergencies.”

 An advocacy group called the Coalition for a Prosperous America registered to lobby on matters ranging from the “re-shoring of vital medical and healthcare supplies, products, and devices” to “removing barriers for copper to be deployed as (an) antimicrobial.”